nickvasko/udacity-projects/README.md

 **GANs_face_recognition -** Utilizes Deep Generative Adversial Network to generate synthetic images of hand-written digits and faces.
 Two publicly available datasets are used for training, MNIST (hand-written digits) and CelebA (human faces).

+**cnn_dog_identification -** Compares CNN models to develop an app to identify dog breeds in images.

 **simple_nn_nike_rental_prediction -** This project uses a simple Neural Network to predict hourly bike rental usage based on publicly available data.